EN 13849 - Safety Related Parts of Control Systems.

 relays and switches this approach becomes ever harder to apply.

 EN13849 retains reference to the system architectures used in EN954 but applies a numerical reliability approach

 to try to achieve a more scientifically justified approach.

 Most control systems which met the requirements of EN954 can be shown to also meet the requirements of EN13849,

 but in some cases, especially for systems which did not fully meet the requirements of EN954, improvements may be

-It is important to remember that a control system approach to reducing risk is not the only part of producing safe equipment.
+It is important to remember that the control system is not the only part of producing safe equipment.

 The correct approach is to eliminate the hazard by design in the first place.
-Next best if to take simple mechanical measures
+Simple mechanical measures such

 as improved guarding can often provide better protection than a sophisticated control system.
 In machine